 The calculations of RB and NRB has been provided in an excel sheet to VVB.
 Since the stoves in this VPA are distributed in Tamil Nadu and Kerala state, the $f{NRB,y}$ value calculation has been shown individually for this state.
-Thus, the value of $f{NRB}$ for Tamil Nadu is 0.913 and Kerala is 0.874.
+Thus, the value of $f{NRB}$ for Kerala is 0.874.

-Baseline scenario for this VPA: To ensure that the baseline requirements of the methodology and the registered PoA-DD are still complied with by the VPA at the time of transition, a baseline survey was conducted by CME between September and October 2020.
+Baseline scenario for this VPA:

+To ensure that the baseline requirements of the methodology and the registered PoA-DD are still complied with by the VPA at the time of transition, a baseline survey was conducted by CME between September to November 2020.
 This survey was carried out through a random representative approach by considering end-users that have expressed an interest in buying the improved cookstoves from Partner Organisations (PO).

 The baseline survey along with Kitchen Performance Test (KPT) to determine baseline woody biomass consumption and the efficiency of the woody biomass baseline devices (three-stone fired) was carried out in the state of Kerala where cookstoves in this VPA are implemented.
-Five staff members of MEC, and head office staff from PO have been trained to conduct survey.
+Five staff members of MEC, and head office staff from PO have were trained to conduct survey.
 The staff members chosen for the survey had prior experience of conducting on-field surveys and were familiar with local area, culture, and local language.
-MEC staff and branch staff of PO organization have in turn have trained the local field staffs who are from the same villages familiar with local area.
-The training was adequately tailored to the baseline surveys and included an interactive discussion of questions with surveyors, going through the questions of the baseline survey questionnaire (data collection form), role plays as well as interview techniques.
-The baseline surveys have carried out throughout the month of September and October 2020 followed by KPT tests between November to December 2020.
-Each team comprised of Branch staff, Local field staff and CME staff who was supervising the field surveys.
+MEC staff and branch staff of PO organization have in turn have trained the local field staffs called "Seva Prathinidhi" who are from the same villages familiar with local area.
+The training was adequately tailored to the baseline surveys/KPT and included an interactive discussion of questions with surveyors, going through the questions of the baseline survey questionnaire (data collection form) and KPT protocol, role plays as well as interview techniques.
+The baseline surveys have carried out throughout the month of September and November 2020 followed by KPT tests in November 2020.
+The geographical area was divided into two teams, with each team comprising of a Seva Prathinidhi, Branch staff and CME staff who was supervising the field surveys.